Low Protein Diets for CKD

 Protein is the basic building block for the human body.
 And is made up of amino acids.
 Protein plays an important role as it helps build muscles, blood, hair, skin, nails and parts of our organs.
 Most of the body’s protein is located in our muscles.
 Something many people are looking into living with kidney disease is a low protein diet for CKD.
-But let’s look at what protein is and what a low protein diet does.
+But let’s look at what protein is and what a low protein diet does and how to find low protein diet recipes kidney disease.

 What Is Protein?